Aiven-Open/tiered-storage-for-apache-kafka/docker/README.md

 make kafka-topic
 ```

-creates a topic t1 with 6 partitions, 10MB segments, retention bytes 100MB, and 20MB local retention.
+creates a topic t1 with 6 partitions, 10MB segments, retention bytes 100MB, and 20MB local retention,
+and start writing messages to test retention and shipping logs to tiered-storage.